lemocla/Codzilla/documentation/userstoriestesting.md

 *****
 - ## **As an event organiser, I want to create a group so that my events are easier to find**

-	- When I am logged in, when I click on the user icon and that dropdown menu is displayed,
+	- When I am logged in and when I click on the user icon and that the dropdown menu is displayed,
 	- When I click on my groups, my groups page is displayed
-	- When I am on the group I owned tab, I can see a button "Add a group".
+	- When I am on the under the tab labelled "owning", a button "Add a group" is displayed.
-	- When I click on Add a group, I am redirected to the add a group page that features a form, and
+	- When I click on "Add a group" button, I am redirected to the "add a group" page that features a form, and
 	- The city and country should auto-filled matchting the one on my profile

 	 ![add group](screenshots/add_group.png)